Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: Instantaneous
 You attempt to sunder all active magic in a radius 6 *(9m)* sphere centered on yourself.
 Spells you are concentrating on and magic items you are carrying are unaffected.
 Each spell that is not being concentrated on in the area ends.
 Each summoned creature in the area disappears.
 Each nonartifact magic item in the area that no creature is attuned to is destroyed.
-If a spell effect in the area is being concentrated on, the creature concentrating on it must make a CHAa Save.
+If a spell effect in the area is being concentrated on, the creature concentrating on it must make a CHA  Save.
 On a failed Save, the spell ends.
-A creature that is attuned to one or more magic items in the area must make a CHAa Save for each of them.
+A creature that is attuned to one or more magic items in the area must make a CHA  Save for each of them.
 On a failed save, the item is destroyed.
 - **Classes**: Bard, Wizard
 *(Source: CS)*